United Technologies (UTX) Q2 2017 Results - Earnings Call Transcript

 Thanks, good morning.
 First one is just a clarification.
 How big was that second charge at CCS on the applied?

-And then in terms of going back to I think Ron's question on the aftermarket, just when you think about your business and the mode around your business, on spare parts you clearly get massive notes.
+And then in terms of going back to I think Ron's question on the aftermarket, just when you think about your business and the mode around your business, in spare parts you clearly get massive notes.
 But in your UTAS and particularly the MRO business you have, how big is MRO versus what you'd consider more of your spare parts closed off aftermarket in UTAS, where price is a determining or at least partial determining factor in retaining that business?

 Akhil Johri - United Technologies Corp.